App-vNext/Polly/docs/strategies/timeout.md

 So, what is the purpose of the `OnTimeout` in case of static timeout settings?

 The `OnTimeout` delegate can be useful when you define a resilience pipeline which consists of multiple strategies.
 For example you have a timeout as the inner strategy and a retry as the outer strategy.
 If the retry is defined to handle `TimeoutRejectedException`, that means the `Execute{Async}` may or may not throw that exception depending on future attempts.
-So, if you want to get notification about the fact that a timeout has occurred, you have to provide a delegate to the `OnTimeout` property.
+So, if you need to be notified about a timeout occurring, you must provide a delegate to the `OnTimeout` property.

-The `TimeoutRejectedException` provides access to a property called `TelemetrySource`.
-This property is a [`ResilienceTelemetrySource`](xref:Polly.Telemetry.ResilienceTelemetrySource) which allows you retrieve information like the executed pipeline and the executed strategy.
-These can be really handy whenever you have multiple Timeout strategies in your pipeline and you want to know which strategy threw the `TimeoutRejectedException`.
+The `TimeoutRejectedException` provides access to a `TelemetrySource` property.
+This property is a [`ResilienceTelemetrySource`](xref:Polly.Telemetry.ResilienceTelemetrySource) which allows you retrieve information such as the executed pipeline and strategy.
+These can be useful if you have multiple timeout strategies in your pipeline and you need to know which strategy caused the `TimeoutRejectedException` to be thrown.

 ## Defaults